jotredi/Traffic_Sign_Classifier/README.md

 ![alt text][image4]

-As a last step, I normalized the image data because doing so that it has zero mean and equal variance.
+As a last step, I normalized the image data so that it has zero mean and equal variance.

 #### Data Augmentation

-To add more data to the the data set, I applied changes in rotation, shear, zoom & brightness randomly to classes with less number of examples.
+To add more data to the the training set, I applied changes in rotation, shear, zoom & brightness randomly to classes with less number of examples.

 Here is an example of an original image and an augmented image: